com-480-data-visualization/datavis-project-2022-slavsquat/Milestone_1.md

 - Most popular names in Barcelona are Maria (38346 records), Antonio (33091 records), and Montserrat (32480 records).
 - Andalusia is the part of Spain from where the most people migrate to Barcelona.
 - More than 100000 people from Spain migrated to Barcelona from other cities.
+- Of 3162 bus stops in Barcelona, 2324 are day bus stops, and 838 of them are night bust stops.

 To back up our findings, we are providing the following plots.